Frequently asked questions

 The Lee Valley White Water Centre will provide the area with a major leisure attraction and will be a catalyst to the wider regeneration of this part of Hertfordshire and nearby Essex.

 The centre will benefit the area through business, employment, education, tourism, culture, volunteering and sporting opportunities.
-For example, Brookbank Canoes and Kayaks opened in December 2009 directly opposite the site and will create new employment opportunities for the area.

 The entire area will benefit from having a world class sporting venue that will enhance existing leisure attractions in the area creating a destination for people across the region and improving the local economy.
 In legacy local suppliers will be used to support events and visitors will boost local accommodation.